“Uh, why are there no vegan dishes?”

 - Sponsors: special events can get expensive, and attracting sponsors can help you manage all those costs

-- Volunteers: select a skilled crew and sort out contracts, roles, schedules, and meetings
+- Volunteers: select a skilled crew and sort out contracts, roles, itineraries, and meetings

 - Marketing: here, you’ll need to attract people to the event.
 You can do this via email marketing, social media campaigns, or printed ads